How to take care of your Calathea

-- Fungus gnats - These can happen with any houseplant.
+These can happen with any houseplant.
 They appear when the air is dry and the soil stays wet, which is hard to avoid in our Winter.
 Some solutions are: a mix of apple cider vinegar with honey in a shallow bowl to catch them, mix one-part peroxide with four parts water and pour that through the soil to kill any larvae, or place sticky fly paper strips by your plant.

-- Spider mites - Unfortunately Calatheas are quite susceptible to these pests.
+Unfortunately Calatheas are quite susceptible to these pests.
 You will often see a sticky residue on the undersides of the leaves and tiny webbing all along the leaves.
 Wash the plant off and allow the leaves and stems to dry off, then treat the entire plant (stems included!) with a neem oil mix or a spider mite spray you can get from your local garden centre or plant shop.

-- Brown and crispy on the edges of leaves - Again, if the leaves aren’t dying off just because of age, the plant is probably underwatered or there could be a salt build-up.
+Again, if the leaves aren’t dying off just because of age, the plant is probably underwatered or there could be a salt build-up.
 Water more often than you have been and start using filtered, distilled, or rainwater.
 Also, up the humidity in the room, because as we have already mentioned, these little guys need the perfect environment.

-- Curled leaves - Another potential sign of not being watered enough.
+Another potential sign of not being watered enough.

-- Yellow or brown, mushy stems - A common sign of overwatering, so decrease the watering and keep an eye on the soil.
+A common sign of overwatering, so decrease the watering and keep an eye on the soil.
 When the top two inches of soil is dry to the touch, water thoroughly again.